asiloisad/pulsar-open-external/README.md

 ## Installation

 To install `open-external` search for [open-external](https://web.pulsar-edit.dev/packages/open-external) in the Install pane of the Pulsar settings or run `ppm install open-external`.
-Alternatively, you can run `ppm install asiloisad/pulsar-open-external` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-open-external` to install a package directly from the GitHub repository.

 ## Usage